Aggregate-Intellect/easy-deploy-demo/README.md

 save the changes, run locally (use the `-w` flag to get automatic reload), and redeploy using `fly deploy`.
 For example, try changing the prompt in `app.py` to give the LLM different instructions.

-Using a Dockerfile for your deployment is useful, as you can run your Docker image in many places, including other development laptops and cloud deployment environments that run Docker containers.
+Using a Dockerfile for your deployment gives you the option of running your Docker image in many places, including other development laptops and cloud deployment environments that run Docker containers.

-As an alternative to the Docker-based build you can use a pip requirements.txt file.
+As an alternative to the Docker-based build you can just provide the pip requirements.txt file.
 Fly will generate a Dockerfile for you from the contents of requirements.txt.
+In our experience the deploy takes longer when done this way.

 ## Other useful fly.io commands